-The following options are available for patrons who have already purchased their 2020/21 Season subscription:
+The following options are available for patrons who have purchased a subscription to the 2020/21 (now 2021/22) Season:

 - Leave subscription order as is.
 Your 2020/21 Season subscription will be transferred to the 2021/22 Season.
 Once rescheduled concert dates are confirmed (likely in winter 2021) you will be able to make changes and free exchanges to your order to fit your schedule.
 Every effort is being made to maintain the current pattern of concert dates from 2020/21 to 2021/22, but slight changes may occur.